bushfireio/pages/privacy.md

 ## Accessing your personal information
-If you would like to access your personal information held by Bushfireio, please let us know.
+If you would like to access your personal information held by Disaster Science, please let us know.
 We reserve the right to charge a fee for searching for, and providing access to, your information on a per request basis.

 ## Contacting us
 We welcome your comments regarding this Privacy Policy.
 If you have any questions or would like further information, please contact us by the following means: